Guilouz/FLSUN-S1-Open-Source-Edition/docs/klipper-configurations-files.md

 - The chosen configuration will be downloaded and automatically applied.

+- After that you need to redo all printer calibrations.

 !!!
 Note
     The installer downloads the latest version of Klipper configuration files but if needed, they are available <a href="https://github.com/Guilouz/Klipper-Flsun-S1/tree/master/config">here</a>.